Mud, Iran: Population

 At the time of the 2006 National Census, the city's population was 2,451 in 695 households.
 The following census in 2011 counted 3,067 people in 910 households.
 The 2016 census measured the population of the city as 3,477 people in 1,061 households.

 Weaving

-The area is known for Mud blankets and carpets that have normally a curvilinear design with a sun flower shaped picture in the center.
-The production of such carpets is usually high-quality.
+The area is known for Mud blankets and carpets that have normally a curvilinear design with a sunflower-shaped picture in the center.
+The production of such carpets is usually of high quality.
 These carpets are made of wool or cotton.
 They attained their valuation by the decree of the Persian Safavid emperor Shah Abbas I, who not only arranged the building of the fortresses in this region, but also retained the original Persian design styles and knot techniques.